The Best Documentaries on Netflix You Can't Afford to Miss

-Netflix's immense catalogue of documentaries is almost overwhelming.
+Netflix's catalogue of documentaries is so huge it's almost overwhelming.
 That's why we've made this list.
-Bask in our very correct picks for the very best documentaries Netflix has to offer.
+Bask in our extremely correct picks for the very best documentaries Netflix has to offer!

 Here's how we're breaking things down.
 We're starting with the very best up top, then the rest listed by genre.